-The Mathematics Readiness Survey, MRS, is designed to assist students make an optimal choice.
+The Mathematics Readiness Survey, MRS, is designed to assist students make a sensible choice when enrolling in a first year mathematics subject for the first time.
 The best first year mathematics subject students should attempt is the one they are ready for.

 The MRS has developed as a result of research which shows that students experiencing difficulty in first year maths subjects do so because of six main areas.
 These are:

 - functions and their graphs, ex and ln x as inverses

 When encountered in advanced maths courses these topics require students to recognise their presence, context and use.
 Unpacking these topics 'on the fly' and using them intuitively is often challenging for first year students attempting an advanced mathematics subject.